ever-lena/node-js-buffalo/README.md

-# Mastering Node.js Performance with Worker Threads: A Comprehensive Guide
+# A Comprehensive Guide to Master Node.js Performance

 Node.js has brought a paradigm shift to backend development by offering a unified runtime for building both frontend and backend applications using JavaScript.
 It's a game-changer for us at [Hybrid Web Agency](https://hybridwebagency.com/).
 However, its asynchronous and single-threaded nature comes with inherent limitations, especially when handling CPU-intensive workloads.